-Tim Hwang is a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET).
+Tim Hwang served as a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET).
 He is the former Director of the Harvard-MIT Ethics and Governance of AI Initiative, a philanthropic project working to ensure that machine learning and autonomous technologies are researched, developed, and deployed in the public interest.
 Previously, he was at Google, where he was the company’s global public policy lead on artificial intelligence, leading outreach to government and civil society on issues surrounding the social impact of the technology.
 Dubbed “The Busiest Man on the Internet” by Forbes Magazine, his current research focuses on the geopolitical aspects of computational power and machine learning hardware, and the future of media manipulation and online information warfare.
 He holds a J.D. from Berkeley Law School and a B.A. from Harvard College.

 Shaping the Terrain of AI CompetitionJune 2020

 How should democracies effectively compete against authoritarian regimes in the AI space?
 This report offers a “terrain strategy” for the United States to leverage the malleability of artificial intelligence to offset authoritarians' structural advantages in engineering and deploying AI.